5 assured ways to maximize revenue for your salon during COVID-19 (free email templates + resources)

 1. Identify and focus on specific customer segments

-Think of it like focusing your efforts on your best bets.
+Think of it as focusing your efforts on your best bets.

 Since you are already working at a reduced capacity, there are a limited number of clients you’ll be able to accommodate on a weekly basis.
 So, while running your marketing campaigns, it makes sense to focus most of your efforts on clients that are 1) most likely to visit you 2) spend more.

-Now, how do you identify and reach out these client segments?
+Now, how do you identify and reach out to these client segments?